Learn To Swim

 Everyone who attends at least four lessons will receive personal swim gear and a rash guard.

-All participants must sign a waiver or have their parents or guardians sign a waiver.
+All participants over the age of 18 must sign a waiver at their first lesson or if they are under the age of 18, have their parents or guardians sign a waiver.
 Thank you!

 Swim Instructors & Life Guards Needed